 Based upon the above criteria, Republic narrowed the prospective Acquirers for the Bundled Assets to Waste Connections, Inc. ("Waste Connections") and Waste Industries USA, Inc. Based on further evaluation of the above criteria, Republic proffered Waste Connections as the proposed Acquirer of the assets in seven of the ten Bundled Asset markets to the United States and executed an Asset Purchase Agreement for these assets on February 6, 2009.
-Once Republic tendered Waste Connections as the Acquirer, the United States and the States undertook a thorough evaluation of Waste Connections including reviewing its business plans for each of the Divestiture Assets; interviewing company executives about their short-term and long-term plans for the Divestiture Assets; reviewing the company's financial health and its ability to utilize the assets are located.
-After careful review and consideration, the United States and the States approved Waste Connections as the Acquirer of the assets in seven of the ten Bundled Asset markets on March 31, 2009.
+Once Republic tendered Waste Connections as the Acquirer, the United States and the States undertook a thorough evaluation of Waste Connections including reviewing its business plans for each of the Divestiture Assets; interviewing company executives about their short-term and long-term plans for the Divestiture Assets; reviewing the company's financial health and its ability to utilize the assets and to become an effective and viable competitor in each of the areas where the Divestiture Assets are located.
+After careful review and consideration, the United States and the States approved Waste Connections as the Acquirer of the assets in seven of the ten Bundled Asset markets on March 31,

+2009.
 On April 1, 2009, Republic and Waste Connections closed on the sale of the assets in the remaining seven Bundled Asset markets, with the exception of the assets located in Lubbock, Texas and Charlotte, North Carolina.
 Closing for the Lubbock, Texas Divestiture Assets was delayed because the United States advised that prior to closing, Waste Connections would have to sell its existing Lubbock hauling operations because it already had a significant presence in the area.
 Closing for the Charlotte, North Carolina Divestiture Assets was delayed because the day before closing, Republic and Waste Connections learned about a local regulatory issue related to the transfer of the operating license that needed to be resolved prior to closing.
-Republic and Waste Connections for the sale of those assets.
+Republic and Waste Connections continue to work toward closing for the sale of those assets.